chrismdp/chrismdp.github.com/_posts/2015-05-20-never-ever-ever-ever-ever-give-up.markdown

 Creativity is hard.
 We get the first 90% through, [then we hit the second 90%](http://en.wikipedia.org/wiki/Ninety-ninety_rule).
 It's so easy to give up, but we might [miss our greatest achievement](/2011/05/don-t-miss-your-greatest-achievement/).

 Sure, if you need to make a positive decision to move on from something that isn't working, that's fine.
-But most of the time I'm kidding myself when I give up on thngs.
+But most of the time I'm kidding myself when I give up on things.
 If it's the courageous decision to move on, move on.
 If it's the courageous decision to keep going, *keep going.*

 Never give up.
 You can make it.
 It is possible.
 Don't listen to me: listen to Churchill: